rtlabs-com/p-net/doc/using_codesys.rst

 Reading I&M data is done by the IO-controller by sending four "Read implicit" request DCP messages, one for each of I&M0 to I&M3.

+When writing I&M data from Codesys, it will send a connect, write and release.

 Enabling checking of peer stationname and port ID